pokornyIt/cucm_performance_exporter/README.md

 - **callsCompleted** - This represents the number of calls that were actually connected (a voice path or video stream was established) through this CallManager.
 - **partiallyRegisteredPhone** - This represents the number of partially registered SIP Phones.
 - **registeredHardwarePhones** - This represents the number of Cisco hardware IP phones (for example, models 7960, 7940, 7910, etc.) that are currently registered in the system.
 - **gatewaysSessionsActive** - This is a real-time counter which specifies the total number of active recording sessions between a recording-enabled gateway and a recording server.
 - **gatewaysSessionsFailed** - This is a cumulative counter which specifies the total number of gateway-preferred recording sessions which failed since the last restart of the Cisco Unified Communications Manager service.
 - **phoneSessionsActive** - This is a real-time counter which specifies the total number of active recording sessions between a Cisco IP Phone and a recording server.
 - **phoneSessionsFailed** - This is a cumulative counter which specifies the total number of phone-preferred recording sessions which failed since the last restart of the Cisco Unified Communications Manager service.

+Program allow enabling/disabling standard GO client metrics.
+Detail about this metrics are described in [Exploring Prometheus GO client Metrics](https://povilasv.me/prometheus-go-metrics/#).

+- **goCollector** - enable/disable internal program GO metrics
+- **processStatus** - enable/disable internal program status metrics

 ## Log setup